 This is a satisfying if laborious process.
 It is also an education.
 For example, we found many detail variations in wording or punctuation between what Churchill published first, and his later editions.
 Churchill was a tireless reviser and often altered later editions.
 Only a few weeks ago we learned of key changes in his 1948 Norway speeches, entered in his corresponding book of speeches, Europe Unite.
 It’s the job of the book to point out these variations, when significant.

-Even Sir Martin Gilbert’s official biography is subject to such quandaries.
+Even Sir Martin Gilbert’s official biography is subject to variations.
 For instance, Churchill By Himself on page 360 carries Churchill’s wonderful valedictory to Eddie Marsh, from Sir Martin’s Volume VIII (published 1988): “All his long life was serene, and he left that world I trust without a pang and I am sure without a fear.”

 In checking each entry against its original version, we found most errors to be trivial, not affecting Churchill’s meaning; nevertheless they must go.
 The British second edition corrected many, but there are more, ranging from a misplaced comma to a mangled word or phrase.
-We are nearing the end of our task and will soon have a complete errata sheet for anyone who wishes it.
+We maintain a running complete errata sheet for anyone who wishes it.
 Please contact me through the contact form on this website: https://richardlangworth.com/contact

 Also on this website are the latest editions to the “Red Herrings” appendix, a popular part of Churchill by Himself.
 These popular quotations incorrectly ascribed to him.
 Either he never said said them, or, when he said them, he quoted someone else.

 For me, the best errata sheet of all will be the fourth and final edition of Churchill by Himself: In His Own Words, the culmination of a thirty-year troll through Churchill’s inimitable prose.